kastoestoramadus/dev-blog-env/_posts/2016-10-31-no-ideal-os-for-programmer.md

 # Windows
 * Most popular.
 * No one doubts, it is great for home use.
 It is tuned for that.
-* For work it’s just not from Unix family, no central repository for development.
+* For work, it’s just not from Unix family, no central repository for development.
 Most servers are Linux-based, which are cheap, reliable and tuned for constant work.
 * You have here everything you need to work.
 But it is not easy to set up and to maintain...
 * Windows 10 has virtual desktops, at last!